 Research Interests

 My group is called the Climate and Extreme Weather Laboratory.
 We use computer models of the atmosphere as experimental laboratories to understand how hurricanes and severe thunderstorms work and how the climate system produces them.
-We use what we learn to create better models of these events and their risks, and to understand how they may change with climate change.
-Our work integrates models of real and imaginary worlds with both theory and observations.
-This work is motivated by both a basic desire to understand how weather works and the need to better understand the risks weather poses to society.
+We strive to make what we learn directly useful for real-world forecasting and risk management.
+This work is motivated by both a basic desire to understand how weather works and the need to reduce its impacts on society.
 Here is a bit of insight into the philosophy behind what we do.
 Or check out this Superheroes of Science podcast episode where I talk about what we do for a general audience!

 Back to top